Does Your Psoriatic Arthritis Care Work for You?

 5. The psoriasis you see on your skin is still there.

-Ask your doctor if you need a drug that you put on your skin to help.
+Ask your doctor if there’s a medicine you can put on your skin to help.

 6. Certain joints, especially your knees, are still swollen or painful.

-Your doctor may give you a corticosteroid shot to ease inflammation in a particular joint.
+You might need a corticosteroid shot to ease inflammation in a specific joint.
 Physical therapy also helps.

 Even if your joints feel less sore, it’s important to keep track of swelling and inflammation.
-Those symptoms can mean that psoriatic arthritis is harming your joints.
-If the swelling isn't going down after you’ve taken your medication for a while, ask your doctor what else you can do to stop any more damage.
+It can mean your joints are being harmed.
+If the swelling doesn’t go down after you’ve taken your meds for a while, ask your doctor what else you can do to prevent more damage.

-7. You have a badly damaged joint that is not improving.
+7. You have a joint that isn’t improving.

-In some cases, the condition can cause extreme joint damage.
-If this happens to you, your doctor may recommend surgery to repair it.
+In some cases, your condition can cause extreme joint damage.
+If this happens to you, your doctor may suggest surgery to repair it.

 8. You're depressed.

-Psoriatic arthritis and its symptoms can affect your mood.
+Psoriatic arthritis and all that comes with it can affect your mood.
 If you’ve felt down for more than a few weeks, tell your doctor.
-She can talk with you about what you need to start feeling like yourself again.
-This may include talking with a professional counselor and, in some cases, taking medicine to ease depression.
+She can tell you how you can start feeling like yourself again.
+This may include talking with a professional counselor and, in some cases, taking medicine.

-Psoriatic arthritis symptoms tend to come and go, so you may be able to lower your medication dose when your disease is in remission.
-Ask your doctor about taking a drug holiday if your psoriasis and psoriatic arthritis symptoms have vanished.
+Your symptoms will come and go, so you may be able to take less medication when you’re feeling better.
+Ask your doctor about taking a drug holiday.
 Don't stop taking medication on your own.